Alec Smir: Professional

 On January 11, 2022, Smir was selected 62nd overall in the 2022 MLS SuperDraft by FC Dallas.
 On March 23, 2022, it was announced that Smir had signed with MLS Next Pro side Minnesota United 2 ahead of their inaugural season.
 Smir went on to make eight regular season appearances for Minnesota in 2022.
 He was also the winner of Goalie Wars, part of the MLS NEXT Pro All-Star Skills Challenge at the 2022 MLS All-Star Game on August 10, 2022.

 On March 13, 2023, Smir was loaned to USL Championship side Colorado Springs Switchbacks for the 2023 season.
 On May 16, 2023, Smir was recalled from his loan after making only a single appearance for Colorado Springs, which came in the Lamar Hunt US Open Cup.
 On June 15, 2024, Smir made a permanent move to Minnesota United's first team roster.

+International career

+Eligible to play for the United States and Jordan, Smir was called-up to the Jordan national football team on September 17, 2026, to participate in a set of friendly matches against Syria and Venezuela on September 28 and October 6, 2026; respectively.